tglonghi/hello-ahk/README.md

  assorted AutoHotKey projects

  ### General.ahk:
-    this holds the bulk of the scripts for many different applications
+    this holds the bulk of the scripts for several different applications
  ### K4Script.ahk:
     this remaps the keys on my K4 since Keychron doesn't use QMK like the rest of the world this is called from the shortcut GUI detailed in general.ahk